manoharramarao/manoharramarao.github.io/docker_commands.md

     ```bash
     $ sudo service docker stop
     $ sudo service docker start
+    $ sudo systemctl status docker # to check the status of docker daemon
     ```

 2. To connect to a particular docker image